kakeetopius/gscn/README.md

 - **Notifications**: Send scan results via Discord or Email with configurable notifiers.
 - **WiFi Scanning**: Scan for nearby WiFi networks and display detailed information about them.

+## Requirements

+- Go (1.18 or newer) installed and available in your PATH for building from source.
+- libpcap development headers (e.g., `libpcap-dev` on Debian/Ubuntu, `libpcap-devel` on Fedora/CentOS) for packet capture features.

 ## Installation

 Clone the repository and build with Go: